 For more information request a quote below, or call us on 0800 266 824.

 Both our 20ft and 40ft sea cell containers are flexible enough to work on both cellular and non-cellular cargo ships.
 This versatility makes it possible for your container to fit on any type of intermodal transportation without any modifications.
 With a Royal Wolf sea cell, you won’t have to worry about the specific requirements of a given shipper, because your sea cell is, in practice, a one-size fits all container.

 Royal Wolf sea cell containers allow you to maximise the amount of cargo you can ship, without having to pay for a larger container.
 Because of this, sea cells offer a great value to anyone in the cargo industry who utilises ships to carry their goods.
 While we do also offer similar containers without the cell-friendly design to suit your more-basic overland shipping and storage needs, when it comes to moving cargo over the oceans, our sea cell containers simply can’t be beat.

 This delivery method is used when neither a tilt tray or side loader truck can access the site.
-Crane truck delivery allows for containers to be delivered over obstructions such as fences.
+Hiab delivery allows for containers to be delivered over obstructions such as fences.